-We're making TOO MUCH CASH, say CryptoLocker scum in ransom price cut
+We're making too much say CryptoLocker scum in ransom price cut

 Bitcoin bubble prompts 'generous' cybercrooks to slash their demands